SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/syntax.md

 The head movement contraint only applies to head movement, obv.
 According to the HMC, I can only move to a position that selects IP as its complement.

+### having/not having content

+»⟮An empty category⟯« is ⟮a head/phrase⟯ that is ⟮＿unpronounced＿⟯.
+Something is »⟮unpronounced⟯« if ⟮it doesn't have any phonological realization (not even silence)⟯.
+»⟮An overt category⟯« is ⟮a head/phrase⟯ that is ⟮not an ＿empty category＿⟯.
+⟮＿An empty category＿⟯ is often indicated by ⟮ø⟯ or ⟮＊e＊⟯